timothyatkinson/P-GP-2/README.md

 The GP 2 language was designed by Detlef Plump.

 The GP 2 compiler and runtime library was developed by Christopher Bak.

+The P-GP 2 refinement of GP 2 was designed by Timothy Atkinson and Detlef Plump and developed by Timothy Atkinson.